State of the art datacenter

 Integration with Apps

 Integration with Evernote is one of most useful features in Nozbe.
 You can access them regardless of the account owned in Nozbe.
-Even a free Evernote account you can use information saved there as reference materials in Nozbe.
-You can either keep them under attachments of your project or/and add them directly to actions in form of comments.
+Even a free Evernote and free Nozbe are sufficient for using your EN notes as reference materials within your Nozbe.
+You can either keep them under attachments area of your project or/and add them directly to actions in form of comments.
 To do so, you will first need to authorize Nozbe’s access to your Evernote account.

 Once you do that you will be taken to Evernote in order to confirm Nozbe’s access.
 Please note the token is valid only for a year so annual renewal of integration is necessary.

-Please be aware that Nozbe will be able to update notes.
+Please be aware that Nozbe will be able to update your notes status.
 That also means it will be able to change privacy settings of notes.
-When you add note as a comment to task or use Evernote Reminders feature note in Evernote are attached in Nozbe via shared link.
+When you add a note as a comment to task, or use Evernote Reminders feature, notes from Evernote are attached within Nozbe via a shared link.
 Of course only Nozbe knows that link.

-As soon as you do that please make sure that either your notebooks are named like projects in Nozbe or the notes are tagged with such project names.
+As soon as you do that please make sure that either your notebooks are named like projects in Nozbe, or the notes are tagged with such project names.
 Only then will you see the notes in Nozbe attachment section just as in example below.
 There is limit on how many Evernote Notes can be attached to you projects - 10.000.

 You will also be able to attach them directly to tasks from within comments.
 Please note that there you will see all of your notes regardless of their project assignment.